saadarif/DTCTeaching/IntroductionLinearModels/index.md

 Research was conducted to examine the effect of vitamin C on tooth growth in guinea pigs.
 Each animal was assigned to one of six groups (K=6) of 10 subjects each (n=10 ) for a total of 60 Guinea Pigs in all (N=60).
 The two variables that were manipulated in this study were the dosage level of Vitamin C (0.5, 1.0, or 2 mg/day) and the delivery method of the dosage (orange juice or absorbic acid [coded as “VC”]).
 The response is the length of odontoblasts (cells responsible for tooth growth).

-The **dependent/response** variable is the length of the odontoblasts and there two **independent/explanatory** variables (**IV**), dose of Vit.
+The **dependent/response** variable is the length of the odontoblasts and there two **independent/explanatory** variables (**IVs**), dose of Vit.
 C and delivery method.
 There are three different levels or groups of Vit.
 C and two different levels/groups of the delivery method.

 The researchers were interested if (i) Vit.
 C dose levels had an effect on tooth growth; (ii) if different delivery methods had an effect on tooth growth.
-Additionally, we might be interested in knowing if certain combinations of delivery method and dose are signficantly better than others.
+Additionally, we might be interested in knowing if certain combinations of delivery method and dose are signficantly more effective than others.

 ---